Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 In this programme, I created true randomness using a deterministic system.
 It was possible using imprecisions.
 I personally believe this is how the physical world we live in works

 The universe we live in is made up of 12 fundamental particles interacting in 4 different and predictable ways.
-However, I found there are several things disobeying this rule

-One of them is the sum of geometric sequence.
-It is, at least mathematically, in the end equals 1.
-This is the equation saying it is in the end 1
+In other words, it is somewhat deterministic.
+However, what if it is not perfectly deterministic?

+In my opinion, there are tiny imprecision in all over the universe which makes truly random phenomena.
+However, humans have ignored them by saying "0.999... equals 1".
+Ok, I will firstly crush this false thinking.

+What mathematicians say in "0.999... = 1" argument is that 0.000...1 is not a number, so it is basically 1.
+They will insist with algebra, conversion of fraction, and things like that.

+However, if you look closer in it, you will find the core argument is this "This just works, so you (those who think 0.999... does not equal 1) are wrong".

+Here are some of their arguments.
+####
+1. It just works.
+See this
 x = 0.999...

 10x = 9.999...